Opus to M4B

 - Is Opus better quality than AAC at the same bitrate?

-- For low-bitrate speech, Opus is often slightly better than AAC — but at 64 kbps, which is the standard for audiobooks, both codecs are transparent for spoken audio.
+- For low-bitrate speech, Opus is often slightly better than AAC, but at 64 kbps (the standard for audiobooks) both codecs are transparent for spoken audio.
 The M4B format requires AAC, so mp3tom4b re-encodes Opus to AAC during conversion.
 The audible difference is negligible.

 - My Opus files have a .ogg extension.
 Will they work?